vmbro/VCF-Operations-vCommunity/README.md

 They are also purpose-built.
 The PDF format and the CSV format is targetted for their specific use cases.

 Super Metrics:
+They are used in the dashboards.
 Super Metrics can be found here: https://github.com/vmbro/VCF-Operations-vCommunity/tree/main/Management%20Pack/content/supermetrics.
 You can bulk enable them in Policy, after Management Pack installation.

+The above was provided by [Iwan Rahabok](https://www.linkedin.com/in/e1ang/).
+They are documented in his books, available for download [here](https://broadcom.box.com/v/OpsYourWorld).
 Additional Properties & Metrics:
 - Cluster HA/DRS/EVC
 - Virtual Machine Snapshot Count